-This overview of the Green Bond Market is written to inform AMWA water utility managers about the birth and evolution of this financial instrument, to discuss how AMWA member utilities view the market, and to describe how some members have participated in it to date.
 Included in this synopsis is an overview of how the green bond market originated, the definition of green bonds, a discussion of the development of principles and standards governing green bond issuances, and five brief examples describing experiences of AMWA members that issued green bonds between 2014 and 2016.
 Additional references for further reading are also provided.

-2. Background - Defining Green Bonds in a Growing Nascent Market
+Background - Defining Green Bonds in a Growing Nascent Market

-The first labeled Green Bond was issued in 2007 by the World Bank.
+The first labeled green bond was issued in 2007 by the World Bank.
 Between 2007 and 2012, most green bonds were issued by development banks to finance climate-friendly projects.
 The World Bank in its What are Green Bonds1 report notes that early issuers developed their own green bond definition and process to suit their business profile and that the market has, thus far, allowed for several different approaches for verification of the green label to be accepted in the marketplace.
 These have included issuer disclosures, second opinions, third party verifications, technical experts and investment advisers.

 A green bond can be used to finance projects that are environmentally beneficial, such as climate adaptation, pollution prevention or water quality projects.
-But increasingly, green bonds are touted by the United Nations and various other financial and non-governmental organizations as a financial solution that will help the world attain the goals outlined in the 2015 Paris Climate Agreement reached at the United Nations Framework Convention on Climate Change Conference of the Parties (COP-21).
+But increasingly, green bonds are touted by the United Nations and various financial and non-governmental organizations as a financial solution that will help the world attain the goals outlined in the 2015 Paris Climate Agreement reached at the United Nations Framework Convention on Climate Change Conference of the Parties (COP-21).
 Some organizations, such as the World Bank and the Climate Bonds Initiative (CBI) use the terms "green bonds" and "climate bonds" interchangeably, which can lead to confusion, since not all green bonds are necessarily climate bonds.
 Defining what is green is still evolving in the marketplace.

 Since 2007, the market has grown steadily.
-In 2013, the first corporate issued green bonds hit the market, pushing the global market size in green bonds that year to \$11 billion.
+In 2013, the first corporate-issued green bonds hit the market, pushing the global market size in green bonds that year to \$11 billion.
 Cities and other municipalities entered the green bond market for the first time in 2014; that year about \$36.6 billion in bonds were issued.
-In 2015, more than \$46 billion in bonds were issued.
+In 2015, more than \$46 billion in bonds were issued and in 2016, \$81 billion in bonds were issued globally.
 The market is expected to grow significantly in the coming years, as countries that made commitments in support of the Paris Climate Agreement will need to increase investment in large-scale, climate-friendly projects.
-Many development banks and NGOs have touted green bonds may provide access to new capital and new investors for cities and municipalities around the world that might not otherwise have this access.
+Many development banks and NGOs have touted green bonds as a mechanism to fund the transition to a low-carbon, sustainable economy.
+Green bonds may provide access to new capital and new investors for cities and municipalities around the world that might not otherwise have this access.
 Some see the entry of U.S. cities, utilities and municipalities into the green bond market as a way to bring increased legitimacy to the market, while also meeting increasing investor demand for environmentally beneficial investments.

-Investors in green bonds include: advisors and asset managers with sustainability or lowcarbon growth mandates; investors, such as bond funds, trust funds and pension plans; and those that self-identify as sustainably responsible or socially responsible investors that have environmental, social and governance (ESG) criteria as part of their investment analysis.
+Investors in green bonds include: advisors and asset managers with sustainability or low-carbon growth mandates; investors, such as bond funds, trust funds and pension plans; and those that self-identify as sustainably responsible or socially responsible investors that have environmental, social and governance (ESG) criteria as part of their investment analysis.
+Insurance companies such as Zurich and Swiss-Re are increasingly investing in green bonds.2